microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 - Validate that `ray query` is a valid ray query handle.
 - Validate the compatibility of type `AttrT`.
 - Validate that `attributes` is a valid pointer.

+Validation warnings:
+- Validate that `hit kind` is in the range of 0-127.

 #### HitObject_MakeMiss